3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 ## Open Security Training 2

-All these possibilities, open source firmware and security features makes the Dell OptiPlex 7010 / 9010 a first class citizen secure workstation that has been recognized by [Xeno Kovah](https://twitter.com/XenoKovah), a former employee of Apple who worked in Apple's security department.
-Dell OptiPlex 7010 / 9010 is the reference machine used in the [Open Security Training 2](https://ost2.fyi/) - a freely available firmware and security training, second edition.
+All these possibilities, open source firmware and security features makes the Dell OptiPlex 7010 / 9010 a first class citizen secure workstation.
+It has been recognized by [Xeno Kovah](https://twitter.com/XenoKovah), a former Apple firmware security architect, as an excellent training platform for teaching Intel firmware security and coreboot courses.
+The Dell OptiPlex 7010 / 9010 is used as a reference machine in the [OpenSecurityTraining2](https://ost2.fyi/) "Architecture 4001: x86-64 Reset Vector Firmware" class (which is currently in private beta testing).
+And that class then leads into the "Architecture 4031: x86-64 Reset Vector: coreboot" class, and future coreboot classes which are under development, such as "Architecture 4032: coreboot Hardware Hands-On" (where you will be able to experience flashing the firmware on the Dell OptiPlex 7010).

 ## How to get it?